[Caution] White Rim Road conditions affected by recent thunderstorms

 If you want to beat the heat, but still enjoy incredible views of the Canyonlands, you will love a scenic drive along the 100-mile White Rim Road.
 Located in the Island of the Sky district, you can enjoy panoramic views of the colorful spires, rock formations, and fins that dot the landscape.
 It’s suggested to take your tow vehicle or a rental car for this trip since it requires high clearance and four-wheel drive.

 Imagine a summer’s night sky offering a show of over 2,500 stars and a crystal-clear view of the Milky Way.
-This extraordinary sight is yours at the Canyonlands.
-Get out of the RV, get your telescope ready and sign up for a stargazing program at either Island in the Sky or the Needles for an unforgettable night at Canyonlands National Park.
+This extraordinary sight is yours at Canyonlands National Park.
+Get out of the RV, get your telescope ready, and sign up for a stargazing program at either Island in the Sky or the Needles for an unforgettable night.

 The popular short hike to Mesa Arch in the Island in the Sky district is a perfect way to start your winter day.
 You can take majestic sunrise photos as the colors of the sun illuminate this incredible stone arch and enjoy panoramic views of the La Sal Mountains and rock spires in the distance.